-- the selection of securities, which results from an in-depth financial and non-financial analysis of the company, regular meetings with the management, and close monitoring of business developments.
-The main criteria used are growth prospects, quality of management, yield and asset value.
-The Fund's selection criteria also include environmental, social and governance (ESG) factors. - allocating equity exposure to different economic sectors. - allocating equity exposure to different regions.
+- the selection of securities, which results from an in-depth financial analysis of the company, regular meetings with the management, and close monitoring of business developments.
+The main criteria used are growth prospects, quality of management, yield and asset value. - allocating equity exposure to different economic sectors. - allocating equity exposure to different regions.